Chrispom48/chris-pomeroy-music/README.md

 I create my basic html pages 'Home', 'Gallery' and 'Contact Me!' then lay out my logo and basic list navigation bar.
 I am then able to link up the pages so that the navigation is functioning.
 I apply some styling to both the logo and navigation bar to get them sitting neatly at the top of the pages.

 After a very productive meeting with my mentor, I decide to move away from manually laying out my page.
 Instead I will re-work my navigation bar and logo using bootstrap.
 I have made this decision because I feel it will benefit my responsive design throughout the project.

+## Gallery Page

+I want the gallery page to be very simple, showcasing some action photos of me performing.
+As shown in the wireframes, I want the media to be shown in a masonry style using bootstrap to help with the responsiveness.
+The pictures should be big and bold on desktop, and then condensed into a column of photos on the mobile viewport.

 1. Log in to your Heroku account and go to *Account Settings* in the menu under your avatar.
 2. Scroll down to the *API Key* and click *Reveal*